top of page

 The verb 'engross' has its etymological roots in Old French and Latin.
 It is derived from the Old French word 'engrosser,' which meant 'to amass' or 'to accumulate.'
 This term was influenced by the Latin word 'grossus,' meaning 'thick' or 'large.'
 Over time, 'engross' evolved to describe the act of occupying someone's complete attention or absorbing them fully in a particular activity, idea, or task, to the extent that it appears thick or substantial in their consciousness.
 It implies a total immersion in something, often to the exclusion of all else.
 Therefore, the etymology of 'engross' underscores its historical connection to the idea of completely filling or absorbing one's attention and focus.

-Find the meaning of engross
+Quiz: Find the meaning of the verb engross:

 Try Again!